bycop/bycop/README.md

 - 📫 How to reach me **sfournio@student.42lyon.fr**

+-  I sell fully customized discord bots with lot of modules.
+Add me on Discord **Bycop#4757**

 | 42 Project        | Grade      |
 | -----|-----|
 | <a href="https://github.com/bycop/42-libft"> Libft </a> | **115%** |